-Tuition for the 2013-2014 year is $1,350, which includes free parking and lunch and snack each of the four days you’ll be on Mount Ida’s campus for local dental anesthesia classes and clinical coursework.
+Tuition for the January 2017 session is $1450, which includes free parking and lunch and snack each of the four days you’ll be on Mount Ida’s campus for local dental anesthesia classes and clinical coursework.
 Binder of lecture summaries and hand outs will be supplied.

 Partial refunds are available, if you withdraw before classes begin.
 Those withdrawing within two weeks of the first class meeting will have a penalty of $500 withheld.

 Program requirements – dental hygienist local anesthesia training certification